thehyve/transmart-core/transmart-batch/docs/data_formats/tags.md

 - `Tag description` **(Mandatory)** Text that appears next to the tag title on pop-up (e.g. `Homo sapiens`)

 - `Index` **(Mandatory)** Integer that determines the position of the tag in the pop-up relative to the other tags.
-The `Index` itself is not shown in the pop-up, but all tags of a node are sorted in ascending order based on their index.
+The `Index` itself is not shown in the pop-up, but all tags of a node are sorted in ascending order based on their index value.

 Tags upload.
 ------------